rzvngherman/NodeJs-UI-and-BE-csharp/README.md

+Nodejs in c#
-ExpressApp1 -> this is the UI project for NodeJs. it calls an external web api service, with base url 'http://localhost:5264'
+- 'ExpressApp1' - FE app with Nodejs. it calls an external web api service, with base url 'http://localhost:5264'
-<br /> NodejsWebApp1 -> BE project for NodeJs.
+- 'NodejsWebApp1' - BE app Nodejs